Introduction

 Scale and Web maps

 Map scale works differently on the web.
 Generally speaking, we refer to zoom levels as opposed to scale when making web maps; in part, because we do not know how big the end-users screen will be compared to its resolution.
-Practically, this means that we will see some strange scales that are not round numbers.
-Fear not–this will not impact your grade, as it is merely the software going to its natural zoom levels.
+Practically, this means that we will see some strange scales that are not round numbers, which is the software going to its natural zoom levels.
+There’s no need to worry about these awkward scale values like we do with printed maps.

 You can see this when looking at a google maps URL such as https://www.google.com/maps/@53.989288,-122.6068734,10.9z.
 The end of this URL has a z-value: this is the zoom.
 Historically, the z value was always a whole number between 1 (entire earth) to 20 (maximum zoom), however these days due to the variety of screen resolutions and a desire for intermediate zoom levels, the z is generally a decimal number.

-Back to our ArcGIS projects, as the multiple scales are now cluttering the map, the next step will be to leverage scale-based visibility to turn the layers on and off.
+Back to our ArcGIS projects, as the multiple scales are now cluttering the map, the next step will be to use scale-based visibility to turn the layers on and off at different zoom levels.

 The goal at this stage is that as the map is zoomed in, the line work for more coarse layers should remain, however the labels should be hidden when the next layer appears.

-Start by zooming such that the labels for the 250k map sheets fill most of the tile, we want the labels to be clearly visible, but still contained within their boundaries.
+Start by zooming to a point where the labels for the 250k map sheets fill most of the tile.
+We want the labels to be clearly visible, but still contained within their boundaries.

-We will now set the Label In Beyond (Minimum Scale) property of the 1:1M layer to <current>.
+We will now set the Maximum scale labeling property of the 1:1M layer to <current>.
 What this means is the labels will be turned off if the scale is more coarse than the current view.
-Think of this setting as “The layer will be IN view only BEYOND (more coarse than) scale X.” Find a zoom level that seems logical, note that due to different screen resolutions, you may have a slightly different zoom level that ArcGIS Pro naturally goes to while zooming, this is OK.
-What will matter however is that you are using the same scales to turn off one layer, and turn another one on to avoid glitches where they are both present or both missing if this is not the desired effect.
+Copy the scale value from your 1:1M layer, and we’re going to paste that into the Minimum Scale for the 1:250k layer.
+It doesn’t matter what exact scale you choose–what does matter is that you are using the same scales to turn off one layer, and turn another one on to avoid glitches where they are both present or both missing.

-Now, select nts_snrc_250k, go to the Feature Layer Tab, and set the Out Beyond here to the same value (You will see it in your history directly below <None>.
+Now, select nts_snrc_250k, go to the Feature Layer Tab, and set the Minimum Scale here to the same value (You will see it in your history directly below <None>.
 This will cause the line-work to be turned off when we zoom out.

 Turning this: